Preview and Export

 - Trim Size: the size of your image in centimeters, inches or pixels (internally it will be calculated in pixels, because that's how the size of JPG and PNG images is determined).

 - DPI: Dots Per Inch.
 If you plan to use the images in books for KDP (or elsewhere) where commercial print settings are required, choose 300 DPI.
 Otherwise you can choose 72 DPI, which is still good for display and web use.
-Since the main purpose of the software is to create designs for actual string art, 72 DPI is high enough quality in most cases.

 - Margins - set margins that will be kept empty